Synthetixio/arbitrum-lp/liquidity/ui/ETH_TO_SYNTHETICS.md

 - **Why wrap WETH to sETH?**
   sETH is a synthetic representation of ETH that can be used in various derivative trading strategies.
 It allows users to speculate, hedge, or provide liquidity in synthetic markets.

+**Note:** Before executing the `SpotMarketProxy.wrap()`, the price validity must be verified to ensure the prices are up-to-date.
+If the prices are stale, an Oracle (Pyth) update will be required.

+The same logic described in Step 4 section: **Fetch Updated Prices** is executed.

 **Code Example:**
 ```sh
 function wrap(